 Dr. Lila Holt is a lecturer in the Department of Electrical Engineering and Computer Science.
 She also teaches as an Adjunct Assistant Professor in the College of Education.
 Her interests include finding ways to better use technologies for learning and for life.
 Rapid advancements in computers and technology create a need for adaptation for learning and for life skills.
 Her research covers using technology, including the web and multimedia, for effective communication for instruction and for work place excellence.

-Dr. Richard Pagni, Course Director (STEM in Society)
+Dr. Kristina Gehrman, Course Director (STEM in Society)

 Dr. Stephanie Drumheller-Horton, Course Director (Biology I)

 My research interests center on vertebrate taphonomy, ichnology, paleopathology, and paleoecology.
 In particular, I study bone surface modifications generated under modern and experimental conditions to better understand the processes which left similar traces on bone in the fossil record.
 My current research projects include:

 - testing methods for applying these modern analogies in a deep time perspective

 - interpreting trophic interactions, behavior, and diet from bite marks left by different archosaurian groups, especially members of Crocodyliformes